jgorman/rails_ubuntu/README.md

 ```

 Configure the Chef debug log location.
 The `stack-trace.log` file
-will be dropped in the same directory when there is a ruby
+will be created in the same directory when there is a ruby
 compile error.

+For recipe debugging, `puts "Helpful debugging messages!"`
+will show up in `chef-run.log`.

 ```
 $ vi ~/.chef-workstation/config.toml